Locally integrable cross sections and their intersection covolume: Introduction

 with equality if and only if there is a transverse \(G\)-factor from \(\left(X,\mu,Y\right)\) onto a cut--and--project space coming from a scheme \(\left(G,\mathbb{R};\Gamma\right)\) equipped with the cross section \(Y_{W}\) for some compact interval \(W\subset\mathbb{R}\). \end{thm*}

-A family of groups without lattices introduced in~\cite[\S2.4]{BjHa2018} is given by the one-parameter family of nilpotent Lie groups \(G_{\lambda}\), \(\lambda\in\left(0,+\infty\right)\).
+A class of groups without lattices introduced in~\cite[\S2.4]{BjHa2018} is the one-parameter family of nilpotent Lie groups \(G_{\lambda}\), \(\lambda\in\left(0,+\infty\right)\).
 It was shown there that \(G_{\lambda}\) admits a lattice if and only if \(\lambda\) is rational, and that \(G_{\lambda}\) admits cut--and--project actions when \(\lambda\) is an algebraic irrational.
 It was shown in~\cite[Theorem~1.5]{Machado2020} that \(G_{\lambda}\) admits no cut--and--project action when \(\lambda\) is transcendental.
-This motivates the following problem:
+This motivates the following:

 \begin{que} For the nilpotent Lie group \(G_{\lambda}\): \begin{enumerate} \item When \(\lambda\) is an algebraic irrational, do cut--and--project \(G_{\lambda}\)-spaces minimize \(I_{\mu}\left(Y\right)\) among all transverse \(G_{\lambda}\)-spaces? \item When \(\lambda\) is transcendental, does there exist a transverse \(G_{\lambda}\)-space \(\left(X,\mu,Y\right)\) with \(I_{\mu}\left(Y\right)<+\infty\)? \end{enumerate} \end{que}